 Choosing an Upper-Mid-Size Home Plan

-When choosing your luxury home plan, its wise to spend some time making a wish list.
-While a homes appearance might be just your style, how it functions for your family is equally, if not more, important.
-Make a list of your absolute needs first – like a separate home office, large kitchen, or split bedroom plan.
+When choosing your luxury home plan, it is wise to spend some time making a wish list.
+While a home's appearance might be just your style, how it functions for your family is equally, if not more, important.
+First, list your absolute needs – like a separate home office, large kitchen, or split bedroom plan.
 Deciding on the location of the Master Suite is very important – some people like the privacy of a second-floor master suite.
-However, if youre planning to "age in place" in the home, a first-floor master suite might be best.
+However, if you plan to "age in place" in the home, a first-floor master suite might be best.

 Next, make a list of "wants" – perhaps a soaking tub, a game room, or a three-car garage.
 Think of your favorite activities and hobbies.
-If you love to garden or have kids running around the yard, you might want a large back porch.
+You might want a large back porch if you love to garden or have kids running around the yard.
 Maybe a man cave is at the top of his list.
 Many upper-mid-size homes have bonus rooms or a home office.
-You may decide to use the area instead for a home gym or craft room.
+You may decide to use the area instead of a home gym or craft room.
 Now you can start searching!
-Search first for the features you need, and then narrow down plans further by architectural style or layout.
+Search first for the features you need, then narrow down plans by architectural style or layout.
 Be sure to consider your lot size and shape as well.
-In some neighborhoods, lot sizes are getting smaller, as people are gravitating toward a New Urban style – walkable, village-style neighborhoods.
+In some neighborhoods, lot sizes are getting smaller as people gravitate toward a New Urban style – walkable, village-style neighborhood.

 Square footage and floor plan are the first decisions that new home buyers focus on.
-Floor plans as large as 5 bedrooms can easily fit into a 3,500-square-foot homes design.
-Luxury home plans will usually incorporate more bathrooms so that fewer people have to share one.
+Floor plans as large as 5 bedrooms can easily fit into a 3,500-square-foot home design.
+Luxury home plans usually incorporate more bathrooms, so fewer people have to share one.
 A powder room for guests is another nice touch.
-Think about the ages of children and how long you plan to keep the home.
-If you have small children and plan to keep the home until theyre all grown, then youll have a busy household.
+Think about the ages of the children and how long you plan to keep the home.
+You'll have a busy household if you have small children and plan to keep the house until they're all grown.
 Extra bathrooms are a worthwhile luxury.
 Some couples even prefer his and her bathrooms.

-For empty-nesters and retirees, its practical to be able to close off unused rooms and set the temperature at a very efficient setting.
-A separated guest suite not only provides privacy for occasional guests, but its also convenient for long term guests or can be a room for a caretaker or even an income-producing rental.
+For empty-nesters and retirees, it is practical to be able to close off unused rooms and set the temperature in a very efficient setting.
+A separated guest suite not only provides privacy for occasional guests but is also convenient for long-term guests or can be a room for a caretaker or even an income-producing rental.

 Structural upgrades include increased insulation in the attic and thicker 2x6 exterior walls; installing brick, stone, or fiber-cement siding; and incorporating energy-efficient cool roof shingles.